apache/gravitino/docs/spark-connector/spark-catalog-iceberg.md

 No extra configuration is needed.
 Please make sure the credential file is accessible by Spark, like using `export GOOGLE_APPLICATION_CREDENTIALS=/xx/application_default_credentials.json`, and download [Iceberg GCP bundle](https://mvnrepository.com/artifact/org.apache.iceberg/iceberg-gcp-bundle) and place it to the classpath of Spark.

+### ADLS

+You need to add Azure account secret to the Spark configuration using `spark.sql.catalog.${iceberg_catalog_name}.s3.access-key-id` and `spark.sql.catalog.${iceberg_catalog_name}.s3.secret-access-key`.
+Additionally, download the [Iceberg Azure bundle](https://mvnrepository.com/artifact/org.apache.iceberg/iceberg-azure-bundle) and place it in the classpath of Spark.

 ### Other storage

 You may need to add custom configurations with the format `spark.sql.catalog.${iceberg_catalog_name}.{configuration_key}`.
 Additionally, place corresponding jars which implement `FileIO` in the classpath of Spark.